SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 ## Process
 ### Analysis of the GLEIF Entity Legal Forms
-The GLEIF Entity Legal Forms are provided in 3 format:
+The GLEIF Entity Legal Forms are provided in 3 formats: PDF, Excel and CSV.
+In order to perform a transformation a structured format is preferred, therefore the choice between Excel and CSV.
+The Excel file:
+* has 1 sheet only
+* does not contain excel/macros formulas

+Therefore the CSV is the preferred format for the transformation.

+The CSV file contains a list of legal forms that for which:

 ### Transformation

 ### Validation